tekkaonigiri/TR-Autonomy-0/README.md

 You should also read through the [ROS2 Humble docs](https://docs.ros.org/en/humble), specifically [**Concepts > Basic Concepts**](https://docs.ros.org/en/humble/Concepts/Basic.html), [**Tutorials > Beginner CLI Tools**](https://docs.ros.org/en/humble/Tutorials/Beginner-CLI-Tools.html), and [**Tutorials > Beginner Client Libraries**](https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries.html).

 If you want to try running some of the tutorial code in C++ or Python, feel free.
 But we use C++ on the robots.

+**To complete this assignment, take a screenshot of ubuntu running, add it to this git repo, and commit+push it.**